Frequently Asked Questions

 In line with the aforementioned allocation strategy, the ‘bonus’ to use recycled materials is taken at the beginning of the product chain, where the new product is created.
 Material depletion is caused here when ‘virgin’ materials are applied, material depletion is avoided when recycled materials are applied.

-The benefit of recycling options must always be calculated by benchmarking of (two or more) total recycling-production loops, starting at the stockpiles of materials that are to be recycled.
+The benefit of recycling options must always be calculated by benchmarking of (two or more) total systems, starting at mining of virgin materials and starting at the stockpiles of materials that are to be recycled.
 Other attempts to calculate the benefit of recycling are doomed to fail.
+Take care of double counting: don’t apply recycling credits.

 The recycling credit